 How and when do I apply for halls?

-You can apply for a room from November onwards.
-Please remember we allocate rooms on a first come first served basis so, if you have a preference for a hall or room type, apply early!
+You can apply for a room from November onwards, although most first years begin to apply from January onwards.
+Only those with a firm offer from Derby (unconditional or conditional) can apply for halls.
+You need to have accepted your offer from Derby as your first choice.
+After this allow a few days for us to update our data and then you can apply online.
+Please remember we allocate rooms on a first come first served basis so, if you have a preference for a hall or room type, apply as early as you can!

 How much does it cost to live in halls?